Best Online Master’s Programs in Data Science for 2024

 Students must complete a capstone course, which is the culmination of the data science program.
 The capstone course will help graduates show that they can understand and explain how analytics is at the core of data science, take data insights and translate them into actionable plans, and manage those plans to respond to business issues.

 Applicants must submit transcripts, resume, letters of recommendation, and a statement of purpose.
-Tuition is $4,550 per course, with 12 courses required for completion of the degree.
-Students may qualify for federal or private loans.
+Total tuition costs roughly $61,536, but students may qualify for federal or private loans.
 Federal loans are typically limited to students taking at least two units of credit in the quarter in which they receive aid.

 University of California, Berkeley